 EDUC 092 Tutor Practicum II

 Tutor practica are completed by students during their first two semesters in a teacher certification program.
 Students are required to spend at least 40 hours a semester in a local classroom.
 In addition to observing master teachers at work, tutors are expected to help individual students with academic work, monitor the completion of guided practice by students, and plan and teach lessons to small groups of students.
-These practica run concurrently with teacher seminars, and provide the field component for those seminars.
+Practica run concurrently with seminars, and provide the field component for those seminars.

 Assistant Teacher Practica